Vegas Loop Guide: Price, Map & How to Ride

 Currently Operational Vegas Loops and Stops

-As seen on the map, the active sections of the Vegas Loop include the Las Vegas Convention Center Loop and the Resorts World Station, connected to the LVCC by Riviera Station.
+As seen on the map, the active sections of the Vegas Loop include the Las Vegas Convention Center Loop and hotel connectors serving nearby resort stations.

 Las Vegas Convention Center (LVCC) Loop

-The Resorts World Passenger station is a recent great addition to the LVCC loop since it offers unobstructed and direct access to the LVCC from the resort.
-No other hotel or casino has an open station like this, which adds the allure of booking your stay at Resorts World.
+The Resorts World Passenger station was the first major resort addition to the LVCC loop since it offers unobstructed and direct access to the LVCC from the resort.

-Also, walking on the LVCC from West Hall to Central Hall takes about 25 minutes.
-You can easily save yourself about half an hour by taking the LVCC loop, which shortens the journey to less than 2 minutes.
+Also, walking on the LVCC from West Hall to Central Hall can take about 25 minutes.
+You can easily save yourself about half an hour by taking the LVCC loop, which shortens the journey to about 2 minutes.

 How to Ride the Vegas Loop?

-The Vegas Loop is open to the public at the LVCC Loop and Resorts World Stations alone.
-LVCC Loop stops have been in operation since April 2021, while the Resorts World station opened in mid-2022.
+The Vegas Loop is open to the public through the LVCC Loop and public resort stations, including Resorts World, Westgate, Encore, and Fontainebleau Las Vegas.
+LVCC Loop stops have been in operation since 2021, while the off-campus hotel station network has expanded in phases since 2022.

 Tesla Tunnel Las Vegas Cost to Ride: Vegas Loop Price